 About Lions

-Lions (Panthera leo) symbolize power and strength.
-They are synonymous with the wild across Africa and parts of Asia.
-Yet few realize that these big cats have undergone a catastrophic range reduction and that only about 24,000 lions remain.
-Enough habitat still exists to substantially recover their numbers, but we must act now.
-Together, we can bring lion populations back to a healthier 30,000 individuals by 2030 through protecting and connecting key populations throughout their range in Africa.
+Lions (Panthera leo) symbolize power and strength across Africa and parts of Asia.
+Yet few realize that these big cats have undergone a catastrophic range reduction of 95 percent, with only about 24,000 lions remaining, down from an estimated 200,000, because of poaching for the illegal wildlife trade, habitat loss and human-wildlife conflict.
+However, enough habitat still exists to recover their numbers substantially, so we must act now.
+Together, we can stabilize and recover lion populations by protecting and connecting key populations throughout Africa and improving coexistence between lions and humans.

 Our Goals